VisualPinball/next-version-action/README.md

 You should use this action in a workflow immediately after checkout.
 The following outputs will be set:

-- `version` - version from package.json
+- `version` - version in package.json
-- `tags` - reverse sorted git tags in semver format
+- `tags` - git tags in semver format
-- `nextVersion` - calculated next version (see table above)
+- `nextVersion` - computed next version (see table above)
-- `nextTag` - calculated next version, prefixed (see below)
+- `nextTag` - computed next version, prefixed (see below)
+- `isBump` - true if computed next version differs from version in package.json, false otherwise
-- `isPrerelease` - true if pre-release, false otherwise.
+- `isPrerelease` - true if pre-release, false otherwise

 For inputs, the following options are available: